mattmakai/fullstackpython.com/content/posts/181008-add-user-auth-flask-okta.markdown

 headeralt: Flask and Okta logos.
 Copyright their respective owners.

-User authentication is a basic feature in web applications so that people can create and access their own accounts.
-Unfortunately, there are many ways to improperly implement authentication.
+User authentication is a basic feature in
+[web applications](/web-development.html) so people can create and access their own accounts.
+Unfortunately, authentication is not always easy to set up and there are many ways to incorrectly implement login and logout features.

 This tutorial walks through how to use the
-[secure identity authentication service](https://developer.okta.com/use_cases/authentication/) called [Okta](https://developer.okta.com/), which is free for up to 1,000 active user accounts, to handle user data in Flask applications.
+[secure identity authentication service](https://developer.okta.com/use_cases/authentication/) called [Okta](https://developer.okta.com/), which is free for up to 1,000 active user accounts, to easily handle user data in [Flask](/flask.html) applications.

 ## Our Tools